Serious-Skills-E-Learning/aws-security-specialty/Exam Related Services/Amazon-Data-Lifecycle-Manager.md

 ### Trap 1 — Confusing DLM with AWS Backup

-DLM:
-- focused on EBS snapshots and AMIs
+DLM is mainly for EBS snapshots and EBS-backed AMIs.

-AWS Backup:
-- centralized multi-service backup platform
+AWS Backup is broader and supports centralized backup governance across multiple services.

 ---

-### Trap 2 — Forgetting Snapshot Encryption
+### Trap 2 — Assuming DLM Provides Strong Immutability

-Sensitive backups commonly require:
-- KMS encryption
-- encrypted snapshots
-- secure recovery copies
+DLM provides lifecycle automation.

+For stronger immutable backup protection, AWS Backup Vault Lock is the better fit.

 ---

-### Trap 3 — Missing Retention Policies
+### Trap 3 — Forgetting KMS Permissions for Cross-Region Copies

-Without retention rules:
-- storage costs increase
-- backup management becomes difficult
+Encrypted cross-Region snapshot copies require correct permissions for the source and destination KMS keys.

 ---

-### Trap 4 — Assuming Snapshots Are Automatically Immutable
+### Trap 4 — Ignoring Application Consistency

-Additional protections may still be needed against:
-- unauthorized deletion
-- ransomware targeting backups
+For databases or transactional workloads, crash-consistent snapshots may not be enough.

+Application-consistent snapshots may require Systems Manager pre and post scripts.

 ---

-### Trap 5 — Forgetting Cross-Region Recovery
+### Trap 5 — Missing Retention Rules

-Single-Region backups may not provide sufficient disaster recovery protection.
+Without proper retention rules, snapshot storage can grow quickly and increase cost.

 ---

 ## Quick Revision Notes

-- DLM automates EBS snapshot management
+- DLM automates EBS snapshots and EBS-backed AMI lifecycles
-- supports AMI lifecycle management
+- DLM uses lifecycle policies
-- commonly used for backup automation
+- DLM commonly targets resources by tags
-- useful for forensic preservation
-- supports encrypted snapshots with KMS
+- DLM supports retention and deletion automation
-- uses tag-based lifecycle policies
-- supports cross-Region snapshot copies
+- DLM supports cross-Region snapshot copies
+- DLM can use KMS-encrypted snapshots
+- KMS permissions matter for encrypted cross-Region copies
+- DLM can use Systems Manager pre and post scripts for application-consistent snapshots
-- commonly integrated with incident response workflows
+- DLM is useful for EC2 incident response and forensic preservation
-- CloudTrail logs lifecycle operations
+- AWS Backup is better for centralized multi-service backup governance
-- DLM is more specialized than AWS Backup
+- AWS Backup Vault Lock is used for stronger immutable backup protection